FlyinPancake/bsc-thesis/thesis/pages/chapters/chapter_3_planning.typ

 === Kafka Custer

-Our Kafka cluster consists of three nodes for  both Kafka and Zookeeper.
+Our Kafka cluster consists of three nodes for  both Kafka and ZooKeeper.
+ZooKeeper is a centralized service for maintaining configuration information, naming, providing distributed synchronization, and providing group services#cite(<zookeeper>).
-This differs from the PostgreSQL cluster depicted in @postgres-cluster, where we had a main pod and replicas, as neither Kafka nor Zookeeper have a main pod.
+This differs from the PostgreSQL cluster depicted in @postgres-cluster, where we had a main pod and replicas, as neither Kafka nor ZooKeeper have a main pod.
 They were initially designed to be a distributed system, so they are inherently behave as such.
-There is an internal election process, which determines which node is the leader, which is handled by Zookeeper.
-Zookeeper is required for Kafka to function as of writing this thesis, but it is planned to become optional in the future with KRaft mode#cite(<kafka-kraft>).
+Kafka and ZooKeeper are both stateful applications, so they require @persistentvolume[s].
+The Kafka cluster is deployed using the Strimzi#cite(<strimzi>) operator.

 === Performance Analysis

 Our analysis will be concerned with the latency and throughput of Kafka.
 We will be measuring the latency and throughput of the Kafka cluster, as well as the latency and throughput of the virtual cluster.
-During the testint, we will be using different numbers of clients, and different message sizes.
+During the testing, we will be using different numbers of clients, and different message sizes.
 The test parameters are in @kafka-test-parameters.
-We will be using all of the possible triples of the test values, and for every triple, we will be running the test
+We will be using all of the possible triplets of the test values, and for every triplet, we will be running the test.
-$3$ times to account for some of the outliers.

 #figure(caption: [The test parameters for Kafka])[
   #table(